You came to the right place!

 We have been removing asbestos for over 11 years and vermiculite has continued to grow as an asbestos issue.
 We have climbed into many attics all over Ohio and I wanted to share what we have learned and help out as much as possible.

 If you want to learn more general information about asbestos you can visit our FAQ page.
 Below are some pictures of vermiculite from the US EPA website.

 What is vermiculite?

 Vermiculite is a loose fill insulation used mostly in attics and sometimes in walls.
 A particular brand of vermiculite was mined in Libby Montana by W.R.
 Grace.
-For several years it was used as insulation in residential and industrial applications.
-Several years latter after it was installed in thousands of attics is was found to contain naturally occurring asbestos.
-So now many homeowners are faced with the question of what to do.
+For several years, it was used as insulation in residential and industrial applications.
+Several years later, after it was installed in thousands of attics, it was found to contain naturally occurring asbestos.
+Now many homeowners are faced with the question of what to do.

 To sample or not to sample?